 The Front End Web Developer I program is designed to provide students with an introduction into the Web Development Industry.
 Front End Web Developers design the user interface and are responsible for visual design, user interaction, and browser compatibilities, and the courses offer the student a look into the ecosystem.
 The program courses include basic web programming, components of a website, pre-planning tools and strategies of preliminary web development utilizing user an overview of the internet, file management in relation to web development, components of a website, basic web authoring techniques using Hypertext Markup Language (HTML), and basic styling and structuring techniques using Cascading Style Sheets (CSS).
 Additionally, the program courses provide the student important soft skills that are critical in this industry including communication, honesty, teamwork, punctuality, integrity, accountability and organization.
+Classes are free.

-COMM 670 Web Development Fundamentals COMM 671 Soft Skills in Web Development
+Receive certificate by completing two courses: COMM 670 Web Development Fundamentals COMM 671 Soft Skills in Web Development